 Both NAPCS and NAICS codes are classification systems based on units of observation and measurement for which and from which data is collected.

-Both the industry data of the NAICS codes and the product data of the NAPCS codes can be analyzed, studied and compared to the top industry index and product data of United States and Mexico.
+Both the Canadian industry data of the NAICS codes and the product data of the NAPCS codes can be analysed, studied and compared to the top industry index and product data of United States and Mexico.

 Both NAICS codes and NAPCS listings enable and facilitate research on industries and economic activities, analysis of goods and services and comparisons between industries and products in each of the three countries.